adjust/adobe_air_sdk/doc/migrate.md

 ### Get attribution information

-In version 3.x.x of the adjust SDK, you were accessing attribution in callback method which you have passed to `Adjust` instance as a parameter of the `setResponseDelegate` method.
-Starting from version 4.0.0, attribution information is obtained in method which we call **attribution callback**.
-This method needs to be defined and passed as a parameter of `setAttributionCallbackDelegate` method of `AdjustConfig` object.
+In version 3.x.x of the adjust SDK, you could access attribution data in a callback method which you would pass to the `Adjust` instance as a parameter of the `setResponseDelegate` method.
+Starting from version 4.0.0, attribution information is obtained in another method, which we call the **attribution callback**.
+This method needs to be defined and passed as a parameter of the `setAttributionCallbackDelegate` method of the `AdjustConfig` object.

 ##### Before